calfeche/arrayImplementationStack/README.md

 # arrayImplementationStack
-A coding project using C# to implement a stack using arrays.
+A coding project using C# to implement a stack data strucutre using arrays.